GriffinDuck/LimaCharlie-EDR-Lab/README.md

 Usually a next step would be gathering the hash of the file and running this through VirusTotal but when doing this, VirusTotal returns nothing.
 This indicates that the attacker crafted this file themselves.

-## Credential Grabbing
+## Credential Gathering

 For attackers getting access to more than one account is critical.
 A way to do this is gathering creditals from the file lsass.exe.
 This file holds usernames, passwords and security tokens.

-To learn more about LSASS Credential Dumping refer to [Mitre](https://attack.mitre.org/techniques/T1003/001/)
+To learn more about LSASS Credential Gathering refer to [Mitre](https://attack.mitre.org/techniques/T1003/001/)

 Running this command will copy the contents of the lsass file and dump it inside of the attackers host.

 ![lsass-dump](https://i.imgur.com/1TDbDT7.png)

-To detect this method of Credential Grabbing we will write a detection rule to detect this technique.
+To detect this method of Credential Gathering we will write a detection rule to detect this technique.

 In LimaCharlie we can enter this detection rule: